 Provide roving time for the staff to interact with the customers throughout the building.
-This will encourage customers to seek assistance when needed, defuse situations before they can escalate into major confrontations and observing that the computer use is friendly and pleasant when possible.
+This will encourage customers to seek assistance when needed as well as defuse situations before they can escalate into major confrontations and insure that the computer use is friendly and pleasant when possible.